-The festive Period of Succot coming up in a few week’s time, depicts the Great Marriage Celebration of HaShem with His restored Bride – the re-united and restored Israel.
+The festive Period of Succot (in the 7th Biblical month – Sept/Oct.
+Gregorian calendar) depicts the Great Marriage Celebration of HaShem with His restored Bride – the re-united and restored Israel.
 This Marriage promises to perfect the Marriage which was initiated at Sinai with His 12-Tribed Kingdom Nation.
 The first Marriage fell on the rocks, resulting in His Divorce from the 10-Tribed House of Israel and the exile for more than 2000 years of both Houses of Israel.
-It also caused the departure of the Shechinah (Presence) of HaShem from His People and Land.
-This week’s Parashah Ki Teitzei (‘When you go forth’) which deals with the Torah law restrictions on Divorce – that devastating breakup of the Sacred Marriage – raises some awesome considerations about the Coming Marriage.
+It also caused the departure of the Shechinah (Presence) of HaShem from His People and Land at the time of the destruction of the 1st Temple in Jerusalem 586 BCE (as dscribed in Ekiel ch.
+10).
+Parashat Ki Teitzei (‘When you go forth’) deals with the Torah law restrictions on Divorce – that devastating breakup of the Sacred Marriage – raises some awesome considerations about the Coming Marriage.
 This Renewed Marriage has to bridge this Divorce and the way in which HaShem will do it places an awesome yet demanding opportunity before His professing followers.

 Marriage by definition is the unification of husband and wife on every single level.
 Scripture spells it out clearly in saying, “Therefore, a man shall leave his father and his mother, and cleave to his wife, and they shall become one flesh.”

 Where the Bible speaks of “becoming one flesh,” the Kabbalah talks about “becoming one soul,” considering husband and wife to be two halves of the same soul.